 \subsection{Data Processing Aspect}

-Methods that focus on exploring the data processing aspect of the model can be divided into \textit{Modality Imputation} and \textit{Representation-Focused Models}, according to whether the processing of missing modality occurs at the modality data level or the data representation level.
+Methods that focus on exploring the data processing aspect of a model or framework can be divided into \textit{Modality Imputation} and \textit{Representation-Focused Models}, depending on whether the model’s handling of missing modalities occurs at the modality data level or at the data representation level.

-\textbf{(1) Modality Imputation} operates at the modality data level and fills in the missing information by compositing~\cite{chen2020multi, sun2024similar, parthasarathy2020training, yang2024incomplete, yang2024incomplete, campos2015evaluating} (modality composition methods) or generating~\cite{chen2024modality, ma2021smil, arya2021generative, wang2024incomplete, tran2017missing, zhang2023unified} absent modalities (modality generation methods) from available modalities.
+\textbf{(1) Modality Imputation} operates at the modality data level and fills in the missing information by compositing~\citep{chen2020multi, sun2024similar, parthasarathy2020training, yang2024incomplete, campos2015evaluating} (modality composition methods) or generating~\citep{chen2024modality, ma2021smil, arya2021generative, wang2024incomplete, tran2017missing, zhang2023unified} absent modalities (modality generation methods) from available modalities.
 Those approaches are rooted in the idea that if a missing modality can be accurately imputed, downstream tasks can continue as if ``full'' modalities were available.

 \textbf{(2) Representation-Focused Models} are designed to address missing modalities at the representation level.
-In some cases, the coordinated representation methods~\cite{liang2019learning, wang2020icmsc, ma2021maximum} impose some specific constraints on the representations of different modalities to help align the representations of different modalities in the semantic space, so that the model can be effectively trained even when facing missing modalities.
-Other representation-focused methods either generate the missing-modality representation using available data~\cite{zheng2021robust, li2024deformation, hoffman2016learning, ma2021smil, park2024learning} or combine the representations of existing modalities~\cite{zhi2024borrowing, sun2024similar, zhou2021latent, delgado2021multimodal, zheng2024learning, zhang2024tmformer} to fill in the gaps.
+In some cases, the coordinated representation methods~\citep{liang2019learning, wang2020icmsc, ma2021maximum} impose some specific constraints to help align the representations of available modalities in the same semantic space, so that the model can be effectively trained even when facing missing modalities.
+Other representation-focused methods either generate the missing-modality representation using available data~\citep{zheng2021robust, li2024deformation, hoffman2016learning, ma2021smil, park2024learning} or combine the representations of existing modalities~\citep{zhi2024borrowing, sun2024similar, zhou2021latent, delgado2021multimodal, zheng2024learning, zhang2024tmformer} to fill in the gaps.